 Choosing a breed of dog can be difficult at the best of times.
-You need to think about their temperament, energy levels, diet, and even their space requirements too.
-If you want some help, then the below tips should get you started.
+You need to think about their temperament, energy levels, diet, and space requirements.
+If you want some help, the tips below should get you started.

 Another thing that you need to think about is the dynamics of your family.
 Think about it.
 Are you planning on having a baby soon?
-If so then you need to take into account the general expense of having a dog.
+If so, you must consider the general expense of having a dog.
 There are vet bills, flea treatments, food, and even toys.

 The characteristics of a breed can be very revealing, so it is important that you do your homework.
-To start off with, think about where your breed comes from, and the climate that it is used to.
-Working dogs, such as border collies love to have their own space.
+To begin, consider your breed’s origins and the climate it is accustomed to.
+Working dogs, such as border collies, love to have their own space.

-Dalmatians on the other hand thrive in a lively household.
-Some breeds also tend to be more sociable than others as well, but that being said, every dog is unique in its own way.
+Dalmatians, on the other hand, thrive in a lively household.
+Some breeds also tend to be more friendly than others as well, but that being said, every dog is unique in its way.

-It can easily become destructive.
-Working breeds tend to need a lot of exercises too, and this can include German Shepherds or Labradors.
-There are dogs that need less exercise, such as toy breeds.
+Some dogs need less exercise, such as toy breeds.
 That being said, they still need a walk every day.

-Labradors learn very quickly, and they are compliant too.
-A lot of people believe that bigger breeds need much more training when compared to others, but this is not the case at all.
-When your dog becomes an adult, however, it can be very hard to change bad habits.
+Many people believe that bigger breeds need much more training when compared to others, but this is not the case at all.
+However, when your dog becomes an adult, it can be very hard to change bad habits.

-If you are being ruled by your aggressive puppy and you don’t put a stop to this now, then things won’t change in the future.
+If your aggressive puppy is ruling you and you don’t stop this now, things won’t change in the future.
 Consistent training is key here, along with plenty of treats.
 This will help them to stay focused and it will also reward them for their good behavior.